aaguirrej/Coursera_Capstone/final_report.md

 ### Introduction where you discuss the business problem and who would be interested in this project.

-In order to open a restaurant of a certain type the idea is explore the different Downtown Toronto's Neighborhoods  (i.e. Mexican, Sushi, French).
-This will be based on restaurant types already existing on each neighbourhood and taking into consideration the restaurant ratings, price range and social activity of the restaurant customers.
+Problem: What type of restuarant to open in Downtown Toronto depending on the neighborhood?
+In order to open a restaurant of a certain type the idea is to explore the existing restaurants in the different Downtown Toronto's Neighborhoods.
+This will be based on restaurant types (i.e. Mexican, Sushi, French) available in each neighborhood and on ratings, price range and social activity of regular restaurant customers in those areas.

+This would be of interest to entrepenuers wanting to open a restuarant, so that they can clearly define the type of restaurant to open based on the current competitive landscape in a given neighborhood.
+This will increase the chances of success of such venture.

 ### Data where you describe the data that will be used to solve the problem and the source of the data.